ShengzhiWu/taichi-volume-renderer/README.md

 ![0](/images/0.png)

 The taichi-volume-renderer is built to work flawlessly with Taichi, enabling dynamic scene visualization.
-The following example solves a partial differential equation (PDE) while visualizing the system's evolution in real-time.
+The following example solves a partial differential equation (PDE), specifically the Gray-Scott model, while visualizing the system's evolution in real-time.
 See `examples/pde.py`.

 ![1](/images/1.png)